1895 Chicago Athletic Association football team: 2nd half

 Chicago AA had kept the ball almost entirely in BAA's side of the field during the 2nd half, just as BAA had done to Chicago AA in the 1st half.
 Both teams left disappointed, with Chicago AA sure they could have scored again had they been given more time.
 Many praised Van Doozer, Heffelfinger, Stevenson, Bert Waters, and Curtis for their excellent play, and the game was deemed very clean, with the sole blemish being the scuffle in the 1st half.
 CAA was also praised for their individual work, while BAA was credited with the better team work.
 After the game, the two teams went back to CAA headquarters, and enjoyed a long meal together, filled with congratulations from the coaches and captains on their spectacular seasons.

 This would be the final game of Chicago Athletic Association's 1895 football season.
-They would finish the season 9-3-1 (or 10-3-1, counting the game against Swift & Co.).
-Boston Athletic Association would also conclude their football season, finishing with an undefeated (but certainly not unblemished) record of 6-0-4.
+They would finish the season 9–3–1 (or 10–3–1, counting the game against Swift & Co.).
+Boston Athletic Association would also conclude their football season, finishing with an undefeated (but certainly not unblemished) record of 6–0–4.

 Post-season

 December

 December 13- Harry S. Cornish tendered his resignation after three seasons with the Chicago Athletic Association.
 He had been Athletic manager since June 1, 1893, and was paid $2500 per year for his assistance with the team.
 His contract was not set to expire until May 31, 1896.
 There were rumors that he had accepted an offer from the upstart Manhattan Athletic Club, and if so, would have become his 3rd job as Athletic manager for an Athletic Club, working at the Boston Athletic Association as well from 1892 to 1893.

-December 31- William hale (Billy) Thompson was elected the new captain for next year's football team.
-He set out to help his team immediately, defending them from the professionalism claims of Casper W. Whitney, a writer for a Chicago newspaper.
+December 31- William Hale (Billy) Thompson was elected the new captain for next year's football team.
+He set out to help his team immediately, defending them from the professionalism claims of Caspar W. Whitney, a writer for a Chicago newspaper.